 If your dog or cat has seen a veterinary behaviorist and been prescribed a treatment plan for a behavior disorder, you may have been advised to work with a trainer to implement the plan.
 I have experience in helping dogs and cats with anxiety, noise phobia, affective aggression, and separation related problems.
-Following the treatment plan prescribed by your veterinarian, goals may include desensitization and counterconditioning (to body handling, people, dogs, or other stimuli), muzzle training, household setup and management.
+Following the treatment plan prescribed by your veterinarian, goals may include desensitization and counterconditioning (to body handling, people, dogs, or other stimuli), muzzle training, cooperative care, household setup and management.

 Adding a new family member is an important event, and finding a reputable breeder will give you the best chance of having a long relationship with a healthy and temperamentally sound dog.
 Selecting a breeder can be daunting, as there are many options, both when choosing the breed or type of dog and when connecting with an individual breeder or adoption group.
 We can guide you on how to decide what type of dog is the best fit for your goals and lifestyle.
 Once you've narrowed down what you are looking for, we can recommend and evaluate breeders to help you find a puppy or adult dog that is most compatible with your household.